Bylaws

 The duties of the President-Elect shall be as follows:

-- The President-Elect shall, in the absence of the President, preside over all meetings of the Chapter membership and Board of Directors at all meetings and perform such other duties as may be assigned by the President or the Board of Directors.
+- The President-Elect shall, in the absence of the President, preside over all meetings of the Chapter membership and the Board and perform such other duties as may be assigned by the President or the Board.

 The duties of the Secretary-Treasurer shall be as follows: